 There are a lot of hills in Lisbon

-Lisbon is famous for it’s number 28 yellow tram.
+Wondering what Lisbon is known for?
+Lisbon is famous for its number 28 yellow tram and is one major reason why people visit!
 There’s actually a number of them that run all over the city.
 It costs just about €2.85 per person and services run from around 6am until 9pm.
 You can purchase a ticket from the driver or a machine onboard.
 The tram goes between Alfama in the east and Praça do Martim Moniz in the west.
 The classic 1930s trams are still in use today because the tight curves and steep hills are unsuitable for modern trams.
 We rode from Alfama all the way to end in Estrela, which actually wasn’t the best idea because it stopped and we had to get off and wait to get on again to go back.
 I would recommend stopping in the Bairro Alto if you’re heading west!

 Lisbon is full of tuk tuks